 Former Patient Online users may notice a change in how parts of their records are shown.
 In myD-H, you can see past appointment information back to October 2010, as well as current medication and allergy information.
 If you can't find what you are looking for in myD-H, be assured that your complete medical record is still available in print from Health Information Services.

-- Manchester and Nashua patients: Your doctors' notes from Patient Online are available under Historical Notes in the Past Appointment section of myD-H. Your provider's office notes beginning in April 2011 appear in your After-visit Summary, located in the Past Appointments section of myD-H.
+- Manchester and Nashua patients: Your doctors' notes from Patient Online are available under Historical Notes in the Past Appointment section of myD-H. Your provider's office notes beginning in April 2011 appear in your Visit Summaries, located in the Visits section of myD-H.

 - All patients: Family and social history will appear from October 2010 forward.